 If these are concerns, you can avoid these issues by choosing alternative employment management services.

-EOR: An Alternative to a PEO
+Employer or Record (EOR): The Alternative to a PEO

 Pivotal Employer of Record (EOR) is the perfect alternative for companies that do not wish to be tied to a third-party by co-employment arrangement.
 With EOR, companies have the freedom to decide HR functions to outsource rather than outsourcing their entire HR department.
 For instance, if the company has recruiting experts in-house, it can outsource the other HR functions without outsourcing recruitment.

-Difference between EOR and PEO
+Difference between EOR Employer of Record and PEO

 While some services offered by EOR and PEO companies overlap, the two are distinctly different when it comes to a partnership model.
 PEOs are co-employers but an EOR becomes a full legal employer of the company’s employees.
 In this capacity, an EOR will oversee payroll, taxes, benefits administration, payroll compliance, reporting unemployment claims, and other related tasks.

-Benefits of Using EOR
+Benefits of Using EOR (Employer of Record)

 Before choosing either PEO or EOR, you should analyze their specific needs to determine which of the two is most suitable to meet their needs.
 Ask the experts at Pivotal Solutions which is better for your situation.